 - 8.4.2.1.
 To require the use of underground wires for local electricity distribution systems. - 8.4.2.2.
 To develop a plan to bury existing overhead hydro wires and other utilities in Intensification Areas. - 8.4.2.3.
-To recognize the importance of high-voltage hydro corridors in servicing Vaughan and to ensure that adjacent uses do not have an adverse impact on the use of such corridors. - 8.4.2.4.
-To recognize the open space character of hydro corridors as an important structuring element of the City and a resource for uses in addition to electricity transmission, including supporting natural heritage linkages. - 8.4.2.5.
+To recognize the importance of high-voltage hydro corridors in servicing Vaughan and to minimize any adverse impacts on the use of such corridors. - 8.4.2.4.
+To recognize the open space character of hydro corridors as an important structuring element of the City and a resource for uses in addition to electricity transmission and distribution facilities, including supporting natural heritage linkages. - 8.4.2.5.
 To encourage transformer stations to be designed in a manner that is sensitive to the surrounding context.
 Potential tools may include locating the station in the prevailing area building type, or using the station as a potential opportunity for installations of public art, and/or enhanced landscaping.